 Another instance: Remember the movie ‘Due Date’, starring Robert Downey Jr., where his co-passenger in their rented car falls asleep at the wheels, causing a massive accident?
 That scene would most probably have not happened, had an autonomous, or self-driving vehicle been used.

 What are Self-Driving Vehicles?

-Self-driving cars may sound like science fiction, but have existed in the minds of consumers since 1982 in the form of famous T.V. series, ‘Knight Rider.’
-Such cars can navigate through roads without drivers.
-They use advanced technology; such as GPS (global positioning system), Lidar (Light Detection and Ranging), odometry, and Radar.
+Self-driving cars and trucks may sound like science fiction, but have existed in the minds of consumers since 1982 in the form of famous T.V. series, ‘Knight Rider’.
+Such vehicles can navigate through roads without drivers (sadly, right now, they can’t talk like the one in the said T.V. series), doing all the thinking by themselves.
+To accomplish faultless driving, they use advanced technology such as GPS (global positioning system), Lidar (Light Detection and Ranging), odometry, and Radar.